 Are not the Rays of Light very small Bodies emitted from shining Substances?
 For such Bodies will pass through uniform Mediums in right Lines without bending into the shadow, which is the Nature of the Rays of Light.
 They will also be capable of several Properties, and be able to conserve their Properties unchanged in passing through several Mediums, which is another conditions of the Rays of Light.

-All this tinkering with light is good fun, especially if you’re a physicist (which I’m not).
+All this tinkering with light is good fun.
 But the real treat, at least for the layreader, comes at the final section, where Newton speculates on many of the unsolved scientific problems of his day.
-His mind is roving and vast; and even if most of his speculations have turned out incorrect, it’s stunning to simply witness him at work.
-For example, Newton realizes that radiation can travel without a medium (like air), and can heat objects even in a vacuum.
+His mind is roving and vast; and even if most of his speculations have turned out incorrect, it is stunning simply to witness him at work.
+Newton realizes, for example, that radiation can travel without a medium (like air), and can heat objects even in a vacuum.
 (And thank goodness for that, for how else would the earth be warmed by the sun?)
 But from this fact he incorrectly deduces that there must be some more subtle medium that remains (like the famous ether).

 If in two large tall cylindrical Vessels of Glass inverted, to little Thermometers be suspended so as not to touch the Vessels, and the Air be drawn out of one of these Vessels thus prepared be carried out of a cold place into a warm one; the Thermometer in vacuo will grow warm as much, and almost as soon as the Thermometer that is not in vacuo.
 And when the Vessels are carried back into the cold place, the Thermometer in vacuo will grow cold almost as soon as the other Thermometer.
 Is not the Heat of the warm Room convey’d through the Vacuum by the Vibrations of a much subtiler Medium than Air, which after the Air was drawn out remained in the Vacuum?